Keeping Track of Your Money

 How To Use A Spreadsheet To Track Your Assets?

-I am aware that there are apps designed to do this for you but, to me, a spreadsheet is still the best tool (see a zoomed out example below).
+am aware that there are apps designed to do this for you but, to me, a spreadsheet is still the best tool.
 You can see everything on one page, you can add in useful data and forget any data that you don’t really care about.

 When I started out, the spreadsheet was really simple.
 I would look up my account balances and then write them down in a table.
 Over time I started tracking interest payments separately, investments, I added in a section for ‘Profit/Loss’ (monthly) and ‘Year-To-Date’ information.